gt-marine-robotics-group/firmware-base/PIOStarter/lib/README.md

 Support for temperature and humidity measurement and monitoring.

 ## PIO (Programmable I/O) Implementations
+Due to the fact that LDF only searches top-level folders, these are individually stored in their own folders

 ### LEDMux

 High-performance LED multiplexing using the PIO peripheral.